Sunday, 21 June 2026

 8.Lost Paradise - Place 2!

-9.Internal Torment II. - Melodic follow, solo tapping.
+9.Internal Torment II. - Melodic follow, tapping solo.
 Rapid Death-Metal-ish lead followed by melodic following the riffs.
 Place 3.

 Again melodic following the riff at the end.